 If you want basic benefits covered, 120 days of inpatient mental health coverage, and help with your coinsurance costs, you would probably prefer Supplement 1A.
 It also provides foreign travel coverage and helps with your Part A deductible.

 Medigap Supplement 1 in Worcester, Massachusetts, is identical to Supplement 1A but covers your Part B deductible.
 Unfortunately, you can only apply for it if you have been eligible to enroll in Medicare before January 1, 2020.
-If you were eligible later than that date, you could not purchase this plan.
+You could not purchase this plan if you were eligible later than that date.

 PLAN LOWEST PREMIUM HIGHEST PREMIUM